 - The second type of gun that we have is an electronic gun.
 An important difference between an electronic gun and a mechanical gun is that the electronic gun includes a circuit board.
 It is important to know what a circuit board does in order to learn how a paintball gun works.
 In an electronic gun, the circuit board works as a control panel, which manages the shooting.
 This allows you to shoot your paintball gun more than once without having to load it each time.
 It can save you a lot of time.
 This is the reason why we prefer electronic guns in our serious games as they allow us to be quicker in our moves.
 In a paintball field, the right timing is an essential part of the game and that can be availed through this type of paintball gun.

-Seeing these certain differences in the buildup of the two types of paintball guns, you must have realised which one to use in different games.
+Seeing these certain differences in the buildup of the two types of paintball guns, you must have realized which one to use in different games.
 Depending on the money available and your personal needs and preferences, you can choose the right paintball gun for yourself.
 One thing that we would suggest before buying any paintball gun is to look into its specifications.
 By this, we mean that you should know about the features and descriptions of the paintball gun that you are buying.
-Even if you are well-aware of the workings of a paintball gun, you still need to know about its details in order to make the right decision.
-For that, read the following for better understanding of the details of the working of a paintball gun.
+Even if you are well aware of the workings of a paintball gun, you still need to know about its details in order to make the right decision.
+For that, read the following for a better understanding of the details of the working of a paintball gun.
 This way, you will know what things to look for when searching for the best paintball gun.

 How does a paintball gun shoot?

 As already mentioned, the barrel of a paintball gun is something that stores paintballs before they are released to shoot their target.
 Another part of the gun that you should be familiar with is the valve tube.
-A valve tube is the place where the paintball enters once you load the gun.
-It is also the place where the gas stays in before being released out after being loaded.
+A valve tube is a place where the paintball enters once you load the gun.
+It is also the place where the gas stays before being released after being loaded.
 You must know that the paintball does not enter the valve tube at the same instance that it is loaded.
 You have to wait a few seconds for that to happen.
 From our experience, it feels like the paintball enters almost immediately, but close analysis tells otherwise.

 Once the paintball enters the valve tube, simply press the trigger whenever you want to shoot with the gun.
-Pressing the trigger enables the relase of hammer, which was previously attached to the bolt.
+Pressing the trigger enables the release of the hammer, which was previously attached to the bolt.
 As the bolt releases, a sear is also pushed aside.
 When this is done then the gas inside the chamber is free to leave its place.
 After every release of a paintball, the gun comes back to its original state.
 The sear comes back to its position from where it was moved and it allows the collection of compressed gas again for the next shoot.